Twinklebear/Twinklebear.github.io/_posts/2013-12-18-lesson-6-true-type-fonts-with-sdl_ttf.md

 The first thing we'll need after the library is a font to render our text with.
 I made a pretty awful font using [BitFontMaker](http://www.pentacom.jp/pentacom/bitfontmaker2/) which you can [download from the repository](https://github.com/Twinklebear/TwinklebearDev-Lessons/raw/master/res/Lesson6/sample.ttf), or if you have some other font you'd like to use that's fine too.
 My font only provides the basic ASCII characters, so if you try to render non-ASCII characters they probably won't show up.
-The code for this lesson will build off of what we wrote for Lesson 5, so if you don't have that to start from grab it at [Github](https://github.com/Twinklebear/TwinklebearDev-Lessons/tree/master/Lesson5), the image being loaded and the clips calculation and drawing will be replaced with what we learn here.
+The code for this lesson will build off of what we wrote for Lesson 5, so if you don't have that to start from grab it off [Github](https://github.com/Twinklebear/TwinklebearDev-Lessons/tree/master/Lesson5), the image being loaded and the clips calculation and drawing will be replaced with what we learn here.

 Rendering Text